Allawah

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows three active public transport stops operating within Allawah as of 2021.
-These stops service a mix of buses along three individual routes, collectively providing 296 weekly passenger trips.
+Allawah has three active public transport stops operating, serving a mix of bus routes.
+These stops are served by three individual routes, together providing 296 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 197 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode at 54%, followed by train at 33% and bus at 6%.
+Vehicle ownership averages 0.7 per dwelling, below the regional average.

 Frequently Asked Questions - Transport